digitalninja-ro/klipper-neopixel/README.md

 NEOPIXEL_DISPLAY LED="my_led" TYPE=clear
 ```

-This macro command will clear any previous template assigned to the LED.
+This macro command will clear any previous template assigned to the LED and turn it off.